American Public Media Group: American Public Media Group

 APMG began a series of radio station acquisition in Florida that ended up being its Classical South Florida (CSF) station group costing $30 million which was mostly paid for using bonds.
 APMG purchased WKCP in 2007 from Trinity International Foundation for $20 million.
 From Barry University in 2011, APMG purchased WPBI-FM in West Palm Beach for $4 million.
 With in a year, Way Media sold WNPS-FM in Fort Myers to APMG for $4.3 million.
 The subsidiary was losing $1 million per year.
 Educational Media Foundation offered $21.7 million in May 2015 for the stations.
 A large number of CSF's board directors resigned at APMG's acceptance of the offer before consulting the CSF board and that other purchaser could have been found for the stations.
 The sale closed in July 2015 leaving APMG with $8 million in bond debt over the sale price.
 The classical music on CSF was moved online to YourClassical.org the week of July 14, 2015, with CSF ceasing broadcasting.
 Educational Media Foundation's Christian programming began broadcasting while awaiting FCC approval.

+In July 2025, APMG announced it will layoff 5% to 8% of staff due to a $6 million budget deficit.